 Application profiles can be set using the {{JsonLdProcessor}} API interface, as well as an HTTP request profile (see ).

-Although YAML supports several additional encodings, YAML-LD documents in the YAML-LD JSON Profile MUST NOT use encodings other than UTF-8.
+Although YAML supports several additional encodings, YAML-LD documents in the YAML-LD Basic Profile MUST NOT use encodings other than UTF-8.

 Keys used in a YAML mapping MUST be strings.